It was our first visit to Vasto, and I’m hoping it won’t be our last.

 Marina di Vasto is more of your typical Italian beach scene and if that’s your thing, you’ll be happy.

 But we were happily rewarded by finding small, nearly hidden, ridiculously scenic rocky beaches.
-Follow the road along the sea, look for cars parked in clumps and a trail.
-If you ignore the ‘unsafe swimming’ signs and just forge ahead, you’ll be pleasantly rewarded.
-As long as you understand there are no life guards or amenities!
+Follow the main road along the sea.
+Look for cars parked in clumps and search for the trail.

-The water was shallow a good way out, but a storm was coming in and the water was becoming too agitated to contemplate paddle boarding.
+The water was shallow a good way out, but as a storm was coming in, and the water was becoming too agitated, we knew we couldn’t paddle board.
 We did get to swim around a ‘trabucco’ or ‘fishing machine’ that is typical of that area.
 These land based massive fishing net contraptions are typical of the area.
 Some are still in use, others have become restaurants and it looks like some have just been abandoned.